snijderlab/stitch/BatchFiles.md

 ##### EnforceUnique (s)

 Determines of the paths/reads of this segment will be forced to the best template(s) or just all templates which score high enough.
 The cutoff is specified in terms of the fraction of the highest scoring placement, so `0.95` will make all placements that score at least `0.95` times the highest placement be placed.
 If there is only one read that will be placed this placement is noted as unique.
 Possible values: a number between `0.0` and `1.0` or `True` (`1.0`) or `False` (`0.0`).
-Default is the value in ing which defaults to `1.0`.
+Default is the value in TemplateMatching which defaults to `1.0`.

 ##### ForceGermlineIsoleucine (s)

 With this option on the program will force an Isoleucine (I) if the consensus sequence has a Leucine (L) as highest scoring amino acid and the template (germline for antibodies) contains an Isoleucine at that position.
 Possible values: `True` and `False`.
-Default is the value in ing which defaults to `True`.
+Default is the value in TemplateMatching which defaults to `True`.

 ##### Decoy (s)